Explore energy-saving ideas in the Business Resource Center

 12) Q: Can businesses switch to a different rate plan and, if so, how?

 A: There may be additional rate plans for which your business is eligible.
 Log in to your PG&E online account to compare your rate plan options.
-Once you’ve decided to switch rate plans, or for more information, call our Business Customer Service Center at 1-800-468-4743.
+For more information, contact Business Customer Service.

 Energy Advisor eNewsletter